Bhadrapur Municipality

-Bhadrapur has important governmental and other important infrastructures, including a zonal hospital, airport, Mechi Multiple campuses, different schools, Mahendra park, stadium police and military headquarters, and hosts the Central District Offices.
+Bhadrapur has important governmental and other infrastructure, including a zonal hospital, airport, Mechi Multiple campuses, different schools, Mahendra Park, stadium police and military headquarters, and hosts the Central District Offices.

 However, due to the construction of the Mahendra Highway or East-West Highway (north of Bhadrapur), economic activities have shifted north to the junction of the highway Birtamod.
 This has left Bhadrapur with a receding population and crippled its once-booming economic activity.

 In the last decade, Bhadrapur has slowly transformed itself into a tea hub with new plantations and tea factories being established every year.
-The much-awaited Mechi Bridge joining Bhadrapur to India (Galgalia) is constructed now and acts as a lifeline to the revitalization of Bhadrapur as well as the far eastern part of Nepal.
+The much-awaited Mechi Bridge joining Bhadrapur to India (Galgalia) is now constructed and acts as a lifeline to the revitalization of Bhadrapur as well as the far eastern part of Nepal.
 There is a checkpoint at the border.

 History

 Bhadrapur was a very prosperous city during the early 1900s.
-It was renowned for its rice cultivation due to its rich fertile soil.
+It was renowned for its rice cultivation due to its rich, fertile soil.
 This period saw rice mills being established.
 The prosperous rice business led Bhadrapur to its most prosperous period.
 Now, Bhadrapur has transformed into a major city of tea factories as the old rice mills are no longer operating.

 Industries

 Bhadrapur is home to Momento Apparels, which was one of Nepal's largest exporters of ready-made garments.
 The factory has been forced out of operation since 2012.
-In its heyday, the factory had a workforce of 2,000, and supplied ready-made garments to the US (including retail outlets such as Walmart and JCPenney) and several European countries.
+In its heyday, the factory had a workforce of 2,000 and supplied ready-made garments to the US (including retail outlets such as Walmart and JCPenney) and several European countries.